2018 KICKBALL LEAGUE OF ROCHESTER RULES

 If a fielder intentionally throws, kicks, or deflects a ball 15ft past the baseline, or at a "FOREIGN OBJECT", with the goal of stopping play motion, that fielder will be considered to be displaying “UNSPORTSMANLIKE BEHAVIOR”.
 In this scenario, the ball will be called a "DEAD BALL" and all base runners will advance to home.

-Fielders also assume the risk of all runners automatically advancing to home if they choose to kick or drop-kick a fielded ball from the outfield that they are fielding and the ball accidentally goes past the Overthrow Line.
+Fielders also assume the risk of all runners automatically advancing to home if they kick or drop-kick a fielded ball from the outfield that they are fielding and the ball accidentally goes past any Overthrow Line.
+This includes incoming fly balls that hits and deflects off a fielder below the knee.

 If an overthrow is into the outfield and stays in play, the runners may keep advancing until play motion has ended and “TIME" has been called.